JD95/write-you-a-tic-tac-toe/README.md

 So a list is either an element with another list or an empty list.

+[could use length as an example of a function what dosen't care what is in a list]

 # Typeclasses

 In your experiments with haskell so far you might have noticed strange functions like `print :: Show a => a -> IO ()` or `(+) :: Num a => a -> a -> a`